 Biotechnology and Management of Pathogens in Agriculture, A Unit of Charles Viollette Research Institute

-BioGAP is ISA Lille’s biotechnology research unit, specializing in pathogen management in agriculture, most notably septoria diseases, important foliar diseases of winter wheat worldwide.
+Part of our Agricultural Science department, BioGAP is ISA Lille’s plant biotechnology research unit, specializing in pathogen management in agriculture, most notably septoria diseases, important foliar diseases of winter wheat worldwide.

 ISA Lille’s BioGAP laboratory has studied septoria diseases for many years and was the first laboratory to reproduce the full cycle of Phaeosphaeria nodorum under in vitro conditions.
 Today, Mycosphaerella graminicola is the most frequently occurring and the most damaging pathogen on wheat crops.
 We study the importance of sexual reproduction, the variations of pathogenicity and the plant/pathogens interactions for the wheat/M.graminicola pathosystem.